mastercomfig/mastercomfig/.github/CONTRIBUTING.md

   benefit all users
 * `Extra`: These are launch options people find to be personal preference or for use cases that cannot be applied to all users
-* `Niche`: These are launch options most people will not use, but will still satisfy a valid use case
+* `Uncommon`: These are launch options most people will not use, but will still satisfy a valid use case
 * `Experimental`: These are launch options that are being tested to be moved elsewhere as their effects are not clear